 Helpful Hints on Reducing Your Publication Costs

 One way to keep your cost down is to consider co-authoring with a like-minded colleague or two.
-Accepted articles in NAJP cost $20 per journal page in multiples of 2 pages.
+Accepted articles in NAJP cost $20 per journal page.
 A ten-page paper in NAJP is $200.
 However, $200 split three ways is about $67 each.
 Don’t have a like-minded colleague?
 How about a bright graduate student or an exceptional undergrad or two?
 A chance to work with you can be a great experience for them and a chance to put a professional publication on their resume.

 Another way to reduce cost is to make smart decisions about figures and tables.
 They tend to “eat up” a lot of journal space.
 Some are necessary because they concisely portray important results.
 Others are less important, especially if they show something simple and straightforward that can easily be conveyed in a sentence or two.